peterjrmaduike/Peterjrmaduike.github.io/README.md

 Welcome to my portfolio!
 I bring over 7 years of expertise in analytics, program management, and cross-functional leadership, driving impactful results through strategic planning and data-driven decision-making.
 Explore my professional journey below.

 ---
+## 🔍 About Me

+As a data-driven professional, I am passionate about transforming raw data into actionable insights that solve complex business challenges.
+My career spans roles in data analytics, project management, and technical assistance, where I've consistently delivered measurable results.

+I thrive in collaborative environments, leveraging my expertise in Agile and Scrum methodologies to streamline processes and improve operational efficiency.
+My goal is to lead innovative projects that drive growth and create meaningful impacts.

+---

 ## 🔍 Objective